Topics Map > Client Configuration

 Important: Make sure you have reviewed the "Under what other circumstances would these protocols be disabled for an existing account" section above before proceeding to make changes to any of the protocols.

-If you would like to enable/disable the POP protocol, use the following steps:
+If you would like to manage this setting, follow these steps:

 - Log into Wisc Account Administration site.

 - Select the account you want to manage.

 - Click on the "Office 365" tab in the left-hand column.
 It will be expanded.

 - Within the 'Status' screen, scroll down to the bottom to manage this setting.

 Note: If a protocol is disabled, the account cannot be used to connect to Office 365 via that protocol.
 It may take up to 24 hours for the change to be reflected within Office 365 infrastructure.

 If POP protocol is disabled for an account, any client that attempts to connect via POP protocol to your Office 365 account will be unable to connect (some type of connection error).
 Below is a list of errors you may receive:

 - Outlook on the web - browsers: "Something went wrong - The mailbox being accessed does not have a valid account state ('ProtocolDisabled')"